Chanukkah

 Let’s celebrate Chanukkah TOGETHER!

-The evening will begin with the Chanukkiah candle lighting to illuminate our celebration, followed by a delicious Chinese food buffet and Le Cave’s donuts for dessert.
+The evening will begin with the Chanukkiah candle lighting to illuminate our celebration, followed by a delicious Chinese food buffet with latkes, and Le Cave’s donuts for dessert.
 After dinner, enjoy singing Chanukkah songs together and get creative with dreidel origami-style paper folding.
-It’s a perfect blend of tradition, food & fun for everyone to celebrate together!

 Click to RSVP by Tuesday, December 24.